 Alongside its role as a protective barrier, the skin helps us maintain the right internal temperature and allows us to sense the world through nerve endings.

 Skin is a complex organ; an average square inch of skin contains 650 sweat glands, 20 blood vessels, and more than 1,000 nerve endings.
-Despite being just a few millimeters thick, skin makes up around one-seventh of our body weight.
+Despite being just a few millimeters thick, skin makes up around

 In this article, we will cover the basics of skin, how it is constructed, what it does, and how it does it.